 Governments have few regulations on teaching children in preschool, so educational values do vary.
 Some schools offer a basic set of courses that will teach only the simplest concepts such as letters and numbers.
 They do not offer any advanced studies, but they do continue to teach children until they have learned all their lessons well enough to satisfy any guarantees given to their parents.
 If advanced study is an issue, many schools have listings or suggestions for parents.

 Most preschools are private, and some of them are run by religious organizations.
 These schools offer parents an opportunity to have their children receive religious education as well as other basics.
 Children who are not part of their religion are welcome, but parents are warned their child must still attend the religious portion of the classes.
+Daily primary assemblies often start and end with a religious prayer or a story.
 They can do this because they are private schools, and they do not have to maintain a non-religious program for those outside their faith.

 Choosing a preschool can be difficult for parents who want the best for their children, and many of them begin the search before their child is born.
 They often sign them up as soon as possible to ensure their child will have a guaranteed place when the time is right, and competition has become stiff in many of them.
 Entry to preschool is not always guaranteed, and parents who want their children to start being educated early should start their hunt as soon as possible.